-Hi, I am Zilu Meng, a Ph.D. student at the University of Washington, working under the guidance of Prof. Gregory J. Hakim and Prof. Eric J. Steig.
+Hi, I am Zilu Meng, a Ph.D.
+Candidate at the University of Washington, working under the guidance of Prof. Gregory J. Hakim and Prof. Eric J. Steig.
 Prior to this, I earned my B.S. with honors in Atmospheric Sciences from Nanjing University of Information Science and Technology (NUIST) (Nanjing Institute of Meteorology), where I conducted research on tropical dynamics with Prof. Tim Li.

 Using Deep Learning based AGCMs (Neural GCM, DLESyM, ACE2), we conducted AMIP-like experiments spanning 1890-2020.
 We investigate two key questions: (1) Can these models simulate atmospheric conditions outside their training range?
 (2) How well do these models capture climate sensitivity and physical consistency compared to the real world?